tytrusty/simkit/README.md

-# PAL, the Physically-Based Animation Library
+# PAL: A Physically-Based Animation Library

 This library should be considered a toolbox for the development of physically-based animation research.
 It is designed to be modular, easy to use, and easy to extend.